hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 # Tasking Manager

-In this section, we look at the HOT Tasking Manager, a tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.
+In this section, we look at the HOT Tasking Manager, an intuitive tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.
 The OSM Tasking Manager allows mappers throughout the world to assist in mapping a defined region with a minimum risk of overlapping work areas ( *software editing tools use the term "conflict" when two mappers attempt to save changes to the same object - their work has overlapped & the software tools will not allow the data to be uploaded until the conflict is cleared* ).

 ## Overview of the process